awsimaya/awsimaya.github.io/content/me.md

 ---
 ---

-My name is **Imaya** Kumar Jagannathan and I currently work at [Amazon Web Services (AWS)](https://aws.amazon.com/) as World Wide Principal Specialist Solutions Architect, focusing on Observability.
+My name is **Imaya** Kumar Jagannathan and I currently work at [Amazon Web Services (AWS)](https://aws.amazon.com/) leading a team of Worldwide Specialist Solutions Architects, focusing on Observability and Cloud management services.

 I am a recognized thought leader, public speaker and blog author in the Observability space, and I actively publish articles, blog posts, guides, videos etc on a regular basis in the intent to help the technical community achieve greater results in their Observability journey.